31 Perennial Flowers For Shaded Gardens With Limited Sun

 Deadnettle will bloom all summer, and is durable enough to grow in many hardiness zones.

 Deadnettle not only blooms all summer long with white, pink, and purple blooms, but it has beautiful silver and green foliage.
-Deadnettle is popular because while it grows well in the shade, it can also grow well in many other conditions.
-It prefers very moist, well-drained soil in zones 4 through 8.
+It’s a popular choice because it grows well in many conditions – full sun and full shade included.
+It prefers moist, well-drained soil in zones 4 through 8.

 False Spirea

-False Spirea grows well in partial shade, but it is okay with anything from full shade to full sun.
-This perennial is not a shade plant that can tolerate dry soil.
-It is a good idea to divide the roots of this plant every few years to help the plants breathe.
+False Spirea is not a shade plant that can tolerate dry soil.
+It is a good idea to divide the roots of this plant every few years to help them maintain their vigor.
+Spread the divisions to other areas of the garden to enjoy their puffy flowers elsewhere.

 Fern-Leaf Bleeding Heart